 TJ Grenadilla model Piccolo

-An excellent free blowing African blackwood piccolo with silver-plated mechanism
+A beautiful and free blowing African Blackwood piccolo with silver-plated mechanism

 TJ Grenadilla model piccolo

 The latest addition to the TJ flute family is a very free blowing TJ African Blackwood piccolo with headjoint embouchure cut by English maker Andrew Oxley.